apike/allenpike.com/_posts/2025-04-30-post-chat-llm-ui.md

 ## Do the Obvious Thing

 This is my personal favourite non-chat AI pattern.
 So often in software, the next thing we’re going to do is telegraphed by what we’ve done so far.
-Now, we can build products that do these obvious next things for our customers, and simply have them confirm it.
+Finally, we can build products that offer to do these obvious next things for our customers, and simply have them confirm it.

 <div class="centered">
 <img src="/images/2025/grammarly-tab.jpg" alt="Grammarly typo correction" />
 I just made a typo, and a reasonable next action is for Grammarly to fix it.
 </div>

-I’ve [written at length about the tab completion pattern](https://allenpike.com/2025/tab-continuation-completion), where professional tools should adopt the pattern that we see in Cursor, where the user can press tab to take the next likely action.
+I’ve [written at length about the tab completion pattern](https://allenpike.com/2025/tab-continuation-completion), where professional tools can adopt the pattern that we see in Cursor, where the user can press tab to take the next likely action.
 But this pattern can generalize all over our software – in so many cases, an LLM can provide a reasonable default title, label, or otherwise relieve us from repetitive work.
 Over time, this frees us to think more about the creative and meaningful aspect of what we’re doing.

 ## Final Boss: Completely Generated UI

 This last one is either the future final form of human-computer interaction, or pipe dream nonsense.

 LLMs can now generate user interfaces.
-Not only can bolt.new generate the code for a user interface, but LLMs can now also generate the kind of UI markup that lets us display a totally custom interface – specific controls, buttons, layouts, even navigation – tailored to the exact needs of the current user.
+Not only can [bolt.new](https://bolt.new/) generate the code for a user interface, but LLMs can now also generate a custom interface in real-time – specific controls, buttons, layouts, even navigation – tailored to the exact needs of the current user.

 This is amazing.
 But also presents a few problems.